peakphp/docs/di/basic-usage.md

 ### Verify a stored class instance

-You can check if the container has particular stored class instance
+You can check if the container has particular stored class instance.

 ```php
 if ($container->has(Monolog\Logger::class)) {